cloudevents/spec/primer.md

 telemetry transfers.

-Some widely used protocols have become de-facto standards emerging out of strong ecosystems or top-level multi-company consortia projects and largely in parallel to the evolution of the aforementioned standards stacks.
+Some widely used protocols have become de-facto standards emerging out of strong ecosystems of top-level consortia of three or more companies, and some out of the strong ecosystems of projects released by a single company, and in either case largely in parallel to the evolution of the previously mentioned standards stacks.

 The CloudEvents effort shall not become a vehicle to even implicitly endorse or promote project- or product-proprietary protocols, because that would be